Our Waterfurlong Apples

 Where Did The Original Saplings Come From?

 The choice of trees available from local nurserymen was huge compared with today’s meagre offerings.
 Brown’s of Stamford listed nearly 100 varieties before the First World War, many grown a stone’s throw away from Waterfurlong at their nursery on what is now Exeter Gardens.
 Browns and the smaller local firm of Goddards (established by Morley Goddard, son-in-law of our Waterfurlong gardener Charles Evans) probably supplied most of our trees but a surprising number of rarities appear in no local nurseryman’s catalogue.
-Of course, many of our gardeners (or in some cases, the staff they employed) would have been skilled in taking grafts from unusual varieties grown by friends and relatives or in the grounds of nearby Burghley House and other local estates, whose head gardeners had access to more than 2,000 English and European varieties in the late 19th century.
+Of course, many gardeners (or in some cases, the staff they employed) would have been skilled in taking grafts from unusual varieties grown by friends and relatives or in the grounds of nearby Burghley House and other local estates, whose head gardeners had access to more than 2,000 English and European varieties in the late 19th century.

 We are also researching another intriguing possibility.
 Our most famous Waterfurlong gardener, the apple-breeder Thomas Laxton, had access to numerous rare varieties through his extensive network of horticultural friends and correspondents (including Charles Darwin) and may well have given some to his gardening neighbours.
 This could potentially explain how apples that were hard to find by the late Victorian era, and virtually unknown in our part of the country, came to be planted in Waterfurlong.